data-solution-automation-engine/data-solution-framework/1000_Design_Patterns/Design Pattern - Data Vault - Creating Dimensions from Hub tables.md

-# Design Pattern - Data Vault - Creating Dimensions from Hub tables
+# Design Pattern - Data Vault - Simple Date Math (Joining two Time-Variant Tables

 ## Purpose
 This design pattern describes how to create a typical ‘Type 2 Dimension’ table (Dimensional Modelling) from a Data Vault or Hybrid EDW model.